Updated May 12, 2026

 Some of us worry about the typesetter missing a change if it’s not sufficiently visible on the screen.
 We’re used to working on paper, where everything depends on the typesetter seeing our marks.

-So even a change like the one that adds the missing i in “familar”—which shows up on the page as a tiny blue caret—shouldn’t be missed.
-For good measure, it’s easy enough to click through the right-hand column on the original marked-up PDF and double-check it against the revised pages to look for any such omissions.
+So even a change like the one that adds the missing i in “familar”—which appears on the page as a tiny caret next to a miniature comment icon—shouldn’t be missed.
+For good measure, you can click through the comments on the original marked-up PDF and double-check those against the corrected pages to look for any omissions.

-Still, it’s tempting to want to add a Sticky Note (using that tool) to draw the typesetter’s attention to a less-than-obvious change.
-And the occasional note is fine.
-We added one—next to the correction calling for “A.D.” before “1165–70” (the text of the note, not shown in our figure, says to put the letters in small caps).
+Still, it’s tempting to add a simple comment (using the Add a comment tool) to draw the typesetter’s attention to a less-than-obvious change.
+The occasional comment of this type is fine.
+We added one next to the correction calling for “A.D.” before “1165–70” (the text of the note, not shown in our figure, says to put the letters in small caps).

-But resist adding too many such notes.
-Each tool allows for comments (whether in the form of instructions or corrections—or both),* and these stay with the mark, so you shouldn’t need sticky notes on top of that except for general instructions and the occasional clarification.
+But resist adding too many stand-alone comments.
+The markup tools described above allow for their own comments (whether as instructions or corrections—or both),* and these stay with the mark, so you shouldn’t need separate comments in addition to those except for general instructions and the occasional clarification.

 If you want to create a more visual presentation, there are some other options.
-For example, Acrobat includes a stamp tool.
-You can use that to add or import your own set of proofreading marks to use again and again.
-For more on how that would work, see this post from veteran fiction editor and proofreader Louise Harnby.
+For example, Acrobat includes a stamp tool (under All tools > View more > Add a stamp).
+You can use the stamp tool to add or import your own set of proofreading marks to use and reuse.

-There are also tools for typing visible instructions right on the page: Text and Text Box.
+There are also tools for typing visible instructions right on the page (including as a boxed Text callout with an adjustable arrow).
 To find out more about these and the rest of Acrobat’s commenting tools, consult Adobe’s Help pages.
-Start with the pages that cover using the annotation and drawing markup tools and marking up text with edits.
+Start with the page that covers how to insert text and go from there.

 ✏️ ✏️ ✏️

-Acrobat’s tools have gotten better over the years, but they can still be a bit cumbersome to use.
-If you’re having trouble, and you have the option of working on paper, you might try that.
-Make a printout of the file, mark it up by hand, and scan the results, saving the scan as a new PDF file.
-But you’ll lose the benefit of the original PDF’s searchable text—and the comments list.
+Acrobat’s tools have improved over the years, but they can still be cumbersome to use.
+If you’re having trouble with them, and you have the option of working on paper, you could make a printout of the file, mark it up by hand, and scan the results, saving the scan as a new PDF file.
+But you’ll lose the benefit of the original PDF’s searchable text—and the comments list.†

 * To differentiate between a correction and an instruction within a single comment, the instruction can be set in square brackets, on a separate line.